t-w/t-w.github.io/about.md

 permalink: /about/
 ---

-Misc. notes on random topics, but usually not related among themselves.
+Misc. notes on random topics, usually not related among themselves.

-No warranty of fun or usefulness: they might be useful or not, funny or not, interesting or not, unsetting or calming.
+No warranty of anything, ie. fun or usefulness: the notes might be useful or not, funny or not, interesting or not, unsettling or calming, etc..
 Or not ;-)

-Read on your own responsibility, the time is yours, it might be better to go out ;-)
+Read on your own responsibility - the time is yours, it might be better to go out for walk ;-)

 ---